Location: Siem Reap

 Source: phnompenhpost.com/lifestyle/disabled-musician-inspires-others

-For more than twenty years Sophanna has struggled with his disability.
-He is entirely dependent on his customised wheeled cart to get around, which makes mundane things like typical household chores or most regular employment difficult for him to do.
+For more than twenty years, Sophanna has struggled with his disability.
+He is entirely dependent on his customised wheeled cart to get around, which makes mundane tasks like household chores or most regular employment difficult for him.

 Sophanna's special talent is sharing hope with others through his music.
-He writes uplifting songs and performs them as well as giving music lessons to children and participating in charitable work to assist the elderly.
+He writes uplifting songs and performs them, teaches music to children, and participates in charitable work to assist the elderly.

-However, things began to change for him when he went to stay for two years at the disability centre run by the organisation Handicap at Battambang.
+However, things began to change for him when he went and stayed two years at the disability centre run by the organisation Handicap in Battambang.

 "From giving music lessons and singing in the market in Siem Reap, I have been able to earn some money.
 I have set aside some income for charitable purposes.
 I've gotten some from generous people as well as from my godfather, who has always encouraged me to continue doing this work," Sophanna says.

-Unfortunately, during the Covid crisis and lockdowns, he could not go out and earn anything, so he instead stayed home and raised chickens and grew plants in his garden to make a living.
+Unfortunately, during the COVID-19 crisis and lockdowns, he could not earn anything, so he instead stayed home and raised chickens and grew plants in his garden to make a living.
+He had temporarily stopped his charity work as well, but with a firm commitment to resume when everything was back to normal.

-The turning point for Sophanna was the realisation that whatever he's been through, no matter how hard, still had value because it was a life lesson that he could learn from as he worked towards greater success in the days ahead of him.
+The turning point for Sophanna was the realisation that whatever he was through, no matter how hard, still had value because it was a life lesson he could learn from as he worked towards greater success in the days ahead.

-Whether living at the disability centre or living on his own in the world, he has always done volunteer work for various organisations like The Global Child, helping to take care of children and offering a helping hand with their English and music lessons.
+Whether living at the disability centre or on his own in the world, he has always worked as a volunteer for various organisations such as The Global Child, helping to care for children and offering a helping hand with their English and music lessons.

 Sophanna says that he has been inspired and uplifted to keep working hard on his goals because he is a Christian.
-He says his faith and the words of the Bible have shown him the way forward.
+He says his faith and the Bible have shown him the way forward.

 "I want to encourage everyone - whether they are disabled or they are addicted to drugs or maybe just depressed - anyone who thinks their life is valueless, please take a look at me.
 I can't even sit or stand up, but I still have enough hope to keep on living.
 I know you do too.
 There will be days you feel disappointed but don't let that determine your future.
 Get up and get on with your lives," Sophanna says.